Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta is 5-5 against the spread and 6-4 overall in its past 10 games.
+- Atlanta has a 4-6 record against the spread while going 5-5 overall in its past 10 games.

-- In their past 10 games, the Hawks have gone over the total six times.
+- In their past 10 contests, the Hawks have gone over the total seven times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.